BIOP/ijp-imagetoatlas/installation.md

 - [Rat atlas repository](https://zenodo.org/record/5644162#.YZrUnroo8uU)

 If the initial atlas download failed, because you had no access to internet or for any other reason, you can restart the command to trigger again the download from Zenodo.

+## Installing DeepSlice to run it locally

+It is now possible to run DeepSlice locally on your computer instead of using the web interface, even with Fiji in pure Java.
+For this option to work, you will need to follow the installation instructions specified in the [BIOP wrappers repository](https://github.com/BIOP/ijl-utilities-wrappers#deepslice).

 -----
 [**Back to documentation main page**](index.md)